Tchéky Karyo

-Tchéky Karyo ([tʃeki kɑʁjo]; born 4 October 1953) is a French actor and musician of Turkish origin.
-Beginning his career as an actor on stage in classical and contemporary works, he began to work as a character actor in films in the 1980s.
+Tchéky Karyo ([tʃeki kɑʁjo]; born Baruh Djaki Karyo; 4 October 1953 – 31 October 2025) was a French actor and musician.
+Beginning his career as an actor on stage in classical and contemporary plays, he later worked as a character actor in films in the 1980s.
 He has acted in numerous films by Hollywood and French directors, including Luc Besson.
-His performance in the 1982 film La Balance, saw him nominated for a César Award for Most Promising Actor.
+He was nominated for a César Award for Most Promising Actor for his performance in the 1982 film La Balance.

 His film credits include La Femme Nikita, Vincent and Me, Nostradamus, Crying Freeman, Bad Boys, GoldenEye, The Messenger: The Story of Joan of Arc, The Patriot and Kiss of the Dragon.
-His television roles include Dr. Willy Rozenbaum in the HBO film And the Band Played On, Georges Méliès in the HBO miniseries From the Earth to the Moon, and French detective Julien Baptiste in the BBC crime drama The Missing, and its spin-off series Baptiste (2019-2021).
+His television roles include Dr. Willy Rozenbaum in the HBO film And the Band Played On, Georges Méliès in the HBO miniseries From the Earth to the Moon, and French detective Julien Baptiste in the BBC crime drama The Missing, and its spin-off series Baptiste (2019–21).

-Early life
+Early life, family and education

-He was named Baruch Djaki Karyo at birth in 1953 in Istanbul, Turkey; his mother was Greek Jewish and his father was from a Turkish Jewish family with ancestral roots in Spain (Sephardic Jewish).
-When he was young, his family moved to Paris, France, where he grew up.
-He attended the Parisian secondary school Lycée Arago (Paris).
+Baruh Djaki Karyo was born in 1953 in Istanbul, Turkey.
+His mother was Greek Jewish, and his father, a delivery man and builder, was from a Turkish Sephardic Jewish family; both families had Spanish roots.
+When he was young, his family moved to Paris, France.
+The spelling of his name, Djaki, was changed to Tchéky in a form of French transliteration.
+At age 13, his parents separated, and his mother ordered him to leave her home as well.

+He attended the Parisian secondary school Lycée Arago.
 As a young man, Karyo studied drama at the Cyrano Theatre, and later became a member of the Daniel Sorano Company, playing many classical roles.
-The spelling of his name, Djaki, was changed to Tchéky in a form of French transliteration.